IBM/Java-MicroProfile-on-Kubernetes/README.md

 # Java microservices using Microprofile on Bluemix Container Service using Kubernetes

-This project demonstrates the deployment of a Java based microservices application using [Microprofile](http://microprofile.io) on [IBM Bluemix Container Service](https://console.ng.bluemix.net/catalog/?taxonomyNavigation=apps&category=containers) using Kubernetes Cluster.
+This project demonstrates the deployment of a Java based microservices application using [Microprofile](http://microprofile.io) and [Microservice Builder](https://developer.ibm.com/microservice-builder/) on [IBM Bluemix Container Service](https://console.ng.bluemix.net/catalog/?taxonomyNavigation=apps&category=containers) Kubernetes Cluster.

-The MicroProfile is a baseline platform definition that optimizes Enterprise Java for a microservices architecture and delivers application portability across multiple MicroProfile runtimes.
+[MicroProfile](http://microprofile.io) is a baseline platform definition that optimizes Enterprise Java for a microservices architecture and delivers application portability across multiple MicroProfile runtimes.

+[Microservice Builder](https://developer.ibm.com/microservice-builder/) builds on top of MicroProfile.io, and provides extension for containerized apps created using the tool to be deployed to Kubernetes.
 The Microservice Builder [sample application](https://github.com/WASdev/sample.microservicebuilder.docs) is a web application for managing a conference and is based on a number of discrete microservices.
 The front end is written in Angular; the backing microservices are in Java.
 All run on WebSphere Liberty, in Docker containers managed by Kubernetes.

-With IBM Bluemix Container Service, you can deploy and manage your own Kubernetes cluster in the cloud that lets you automate the deployment, operation, scaling, and monitoring of containerized apps over a cluster of independent compute hosts called worker nodes.
-We can then leverage Bluemix Container Service using Kubernetes to deploy scalable Cassandra cluster.
+With [IBM Bluemix Container Service](https://console.ng.bluemix.net/catalog/?taxonomyNavigation=apps&category=containers), you can deploy and manage your own Kubernetes cluster in the cloud that lets you automate the deployment, operation, scaling, and monitoring of containerized apps over a cluster of independent compute hosts called worker nodes.

 ![Flow](images/microprofile_kube.png)